-Most Co-Design tools make use of an internal representation for the refinement of the input specification and architectures[16].
-Many specification languages exist.
+Most Co-Design tools make use of an internal representation for the refinement of the input specification and architectures[17].
+Many such internal representations exist.
+They are all based on one or more Computational Models.

 Experiments with system specification languages have shown that there is not a unique universal specification language to support the whole design process for all kinds of applications.
-[16].
+[17].